 Everything You Need to Know About Busy Lizzies

-Busy Lizzies are a popular compact annual that produces long-lasting blooms throughout summer and well into autumn, often up until the first frosts.
+Busy Lizzies are a popular compact annual that produces long-lasting blooms and in my garden, they last throughout summer and well into autumn, often up until the first frosts.

-They perform well in pots, troughs and hanging baskets where they blend perfectly with other popular annuals such as pelargoniums, petunias and pansies.
-You can also use them to fill space in borders and to add late-season colour.
+I’ve grown them in pots, troughs and hanging baskets, where they blended perfectly with other popular annuals I grew, such as pelargoniums, petunias and pansies.
+I’ve also found them to be a great space-filler for borders where they add late-season colour.

-Busy Lizzies are susceptible to frost so are usually discarded in late autumn, but they can be prolonged by relocating them to a sheltered spot as they cope with partial shade.
+Busy Lizzies are susceptible to frost so I usually discard them in late autumn, but their life can be prolonged by relocating them to a sheltered spot as they cope with partial shade.

 Busy Lizzies and a Pelargonium (photo taken in early October)